 Off-page SEO (also called off-site SEO) refers to actions taken outside of your website that can improve your search rankings.
 These tactics usually don’t involve updating or publishing content to your website.

-- Backlinks: Encourage relevant, high-quality websites to link to your website.
+- Backlinks: You should encourage relevant, high-quality websites to link to your website.
 Backlinks are valuable because of their ability to pass authority (ranking power) from one website to another.

 - Local search: Online platforms such as Google Business Profiles and Google Maps are essential if you own a local brick and mortar or service area business.
 (Local search is a large and important topic, way beyond the scope of this article.)